-By studying Google search data, researchers discovered Americans had more health concerns during the recessionJanuary 7th, 2014 in Health /
+By studying Google search data, researchers discovered Americans had more health concerns during the recessionJanuary 7th, 2014 by Michael Price in Health /

 During the Great Recession (2008 - 2011), a greater-than-expected number of Americans searched for information on stress-related symptoms.
 Credit: Chiew Pang/Flickr Creative Commons

 We ring in the New Year with hopes of being healthy, wealthy, and wise.
 A new study led by San Diego State University School of Public Health research professor John W. Ayers suggests that from a public health standpoint, health and wealth may be connected.

 Ayers and his team examined the Google search patterns of Americans during the recent Great Recession and discovered that during that period, people searched for keywords related to stress-related health symptoms much more frequently than they would have if the recession hadn't taken place.

 "There were 200 million excess health queries during the Great Recession," Ayers said.

 While it's impossible to ascertain the motives of everyone who searched those terms, it's likely that most of these excess symptom searches reflect people who experienced these symptoms and sought out health information, Ayers said.

 By looking for these more-frequent-than-expected search terms and matching them up to world events, Ayers added, public health officials can conduct population health surveillance on an unprecedented scale.